 What is Assisted Embryo Hatching?

-At the early stages of development, the embryo is held in a layer of proteins called the zona pellucida.
+During the early stages of development, the embryo is held in a layer of proteins called the zona pellucida.
 IVF cycles may fail due to the inability of the embryo to hatch out of this layer of proteins and are prevented from implanting in the uterus.
 Assisted embryo hatching is a lab technique that was developed when it was observed that embryos with a thin zona pellucida had a higher rate of implantation during in vitro fertilization (IVF).
-Women over the age of 35 are recommended to try assisted embryo hatching to improve implantation success.
+Women over the age of 35 are usually advised to try assisted embryo hatching to improve implantation success.

 The Process of Assisted Embryo Hatching